JacobShughrue/Job_Site_Web_Scraping/README.md

 - Seeing that job descriptions can be lengthy and filled with standard HR verbiage, I created a column to extract only the bulleted attributes from the descripition, on these job postings bulleted lines list responsibilities, preferred expereince, and minimum qualifications.
 - Once all data was loaded, I dropped any data that was in a nonstandard format and parsed the job description for the salary range, allowing me to calculate a salary midpoint.
 - Finally, in order to quickly see positions of interest to me, I put together a list of search words (ex. {"data","analytics"}) - the program counts how many search words are in the job description and sorts the positions in a descending fashion, positions with the most number of hits will be at the top of the dataframe.
+- This program runs via a CRON job on a regularly scheduled cadence, the resulting data table is emailed to my inbox to view what is new at the company.

+### File Glossary
+**1. export_current_job_postings.xlsx** - This document shows the final results of the processed data frame.
+[The file has been uploaded to Google Sheets here](https://docs.google.com/spreadsheets/d/1HljzjnqWC5c-imBxmA5Fb-VG9ZW3g45FBBAyX-RVwZo/edit?usp=sharing)

+**2. amex_job_listing_web_scrape.py** - Python script that will open Google Chrome, scrape the the designated site, process, and transform the results

+**3. requirementst.txt** - a list of packages needed for this project

 A video of the program running can be seen [here](https://www.youtube.com/watch?v=smIsr_H56MY&ab_channel=JacobShughrue)